dark-side/sports-hub/products/sport_news_portal/web_application_features/comments/user_stories/comment_an_article/README.md

 1. Verify that comment about the article is submitted
 2. Verify comment Edit button
 3. Verify comment Delete button
-4. Verify ‘Edited’ label on the comment
+4. Verify “Edited” label on the comment

 <details>
   <summary>Click here to see test scenarios details</summary>